-Network access to the internet is to support education by providing access to unique resources and the opportunity for collaborative work.
-Use of this access must be for academic activities consistent with the educational objectives of Thomas University.
-Transmission of any material in violation of any U. S. or state regulation is prohibited.
-This includes, but is not limited to, copyrighted material, threatening obscene material, or material protected by trade secret.
+The use of the Internet, including university technology resources, must be for academic activities consistent with the educational objectives and policies of Thomas University.
+Transmission of any material in violation of any U.S. or state regulation is prohibited.
+This includes, but is not limited to, copyrighted material, threatening and/or obscene material, or material protected by trade secret.
 Use for commercial activities is not acceptable.